Ivo-Balbaert/The_Way_to_Mojo/book/1_What_is_Mojo.md

 # 1 – What is Mojo?
 The best way to describe Mojo is as a "Pythonic system programming language".
+Mojo is focused on optimizing code for performance.

-Mojo is a new programming language* (not an experimental or research project), with an initial focus on AI applications.
-Over time, the whole spectrum of general-purpose programming will be covered.
+Mojo is a new programming language* (not an experimental or research project), with an initial focus on AI applications (spearheaded by the company Modular).
+Over time, the whole spectrum of general-purpose programming will be covered (largely by the community).

+Why?
+    - Because Python is the most popular language (2023 Aug: the number one language in the [Tiobe index](https://www.tiobe.com/tiobe-index/), and it was the Tiobe top language in 2020-21).
+    - Because Python is the number one language used in machine learning and AI projects.
+This makes it easy for Python-savvy developers to learn and use it almost immediately.

 " Mojo is grounded on a great idea: a static, safe language with strong dynamic capacities and seamless integration with Python. "

 It is the first language which is completely based on the [MLIR compiler infrastructure](https://mlir.llvm.org/), so it can run on all hardware (see image 9' 2023 LLVM talk).

 First the MLIR compiler was built.
-Then Python was chosen as the syntax, because Python is ubiquitous in AI and general software (Python in the no 1 programming language in the TIOBE index).
+Then Python was chosen as the syntax, because Python is ubiquitous in AI and general software (Python in the no 1 programming language in the TIOBE index since ...).

 It combines the usability of Python with the performance of C++/C and the safety of Rust.

-It uses the *Python syntax and semantics* model: it already can run a lot of Python code.
+It largely uses the *Python syntax and semantics* model: it already can run a lot of Python code.
 It will eventually become a *superset of Python*, able to execute all existing Python code, as well as specific Mojo code.
 A superset of Python: in a way like TypeScript is a superset of JavaScript.
-This is true in the sense that Mojo also ehances Python-like code with types.
+This is true in the sense that Mojo also enhances Python-like code with types.
 But Mojo isn't translated to Python, and it provides many more features for performance acceleration than TypeScript.

-    Why?
-    - Because Python is one of the (if not the) most popular language(s) (2023 Aug: the number one language in the [Tiobe index](https://www.tiobe.com/tiobe-index/), and it was the Tiobe top language in 2020-21).
-    - Because Python is the number one language used in machine learning and AI projects.
-This makes it easy for Python-savvy developers to learn and use it almost immediately.

 ## 1.1 Write everything in one language